 The “first examination” consists of four qualifying exams: one in criminology, one in criminal justice process and policy, one in research methods and one statistics.
-The first examination is taken before the beginning of the second year for full-time students and at the end of the second year for part-time students.
+The first examination is taken at the beginning of the second year for full-time students and at the beginning of the third year for part-time students.

 The qualifying examinations are intended to test students’ (1) understanding of enduring issues of the field of criminal justice, and (2) familiarity with current debates and developments.
 Students should have read a number of classics closely enough so that they understand why they are significant and can articulate their implications for subsequent literature and for the general growth of ideas, techniques, and policies in theory, research and practice.
 Additionally, students should be acquainted with leading books, journal articles, and literature reviews that address the problems within the examination sub-fields.

 The core classes provide an introduction to the topics covered on the qualifying exams, and the assigned readings in these courses make up part of the reading lists.
 Students are required, however, to “go beyond” the core classes and delve deeply into the key issues in the field.
 One way to do so is studying the materials listed on the reading lists, including academic journals.
 The reading lists include articles, books and journals that can provide students with a solid grounding in the main themes and current issues of the discipline.
 In addition to the readings suggested, students should actively read top journals in the field (e.g., Criminology, Criminology & Public Policy, Journal of Quantitative Criminology) and understand the importance of following current debates that are taking place in the field as they relate to particular areas of study.
 Students are expected to synthesize what they have learned in the core courses, their own readings, and information they have obtained from their intellectual interaction with colleagues, CUNY professors, and other scholars at conferences or meetings.